initiafy/design-system-initiafy/README.md

 ### Step 3 - Updating files in the library

-- Navigate to the root of the project;
+- Navigate to the root of this project;
+- update public api of the design system if neccessary.
 - Run `npm run build` to update the library and build the project;

 ### Step 4 - Publishing library in npm

+- change version if neccessary.
 - Run `npm publish dist` to publish new version of the library in the npm.